Lords Institute of Engineering & Technology: Admissions

-Admissions are also offered to International students and Non-Resident Indians.

 Campus

 The college is located in a campus of 10 acres at Himayat Sagar Lake.
 The 3 lakh sq. ft. built up area houses facilities for academic and non-academic learning for the students.
 The college is having SWAYAM NPTEL local chapter in association with IIT Madras which issued 155 NPTEL certificates to date; SWAYAM PRABHA in collaboration with IIT Kharagpur for attending online lectures; and remote center of IIT Bombay with RCID-1481 to conduct MOOC, STTPs and FDPs.

-The Central Library is spread over an area of about 12,378 sq. ft. with seating capacity of about 400 students in the reading area and 30 computers for access to digital library subscriptions and E-resources such as DELNET, J-GATE, EBSCO, etc. making it one of the big libraries in Hyderabad.
+The Central Library is spread over an area of about 12,378 sq. ft. with seating capacity of about 400 students in the reading area and 30 computers for access to digital library subscriptions and E-resources such as DELNET, J-GATE, EBSCO, etc. making it one of the biggest libraries in Hyderabad.
 There are more than 9,917 titles, 38,472 volumes, 6225 E-Books, 8000 science e-Journals and 17,900 engineering e-Journals, 135 print journals and 1618 CDs collection.
 There are food courts and a canteen.
 There is a dispensary with a doctor on call facility for any medical treatment, along with tie ups with nearby hospitals during emergency.